Omaha, Nebraska: Geography

+Metropolitan area

 The Omaha-Council Bluffs metropolitan area consists of eight counties; five in Nebraska and three in Iowa.
 The metropolitan area now includes Harrison, Pottawattamie, and Mills Counties in Iowa and Washington, Douglas, Sarpy, Cass, and Saunders Counties in Nebraska.
 This area was formerly referred to only as the Omaha Metropolitan Statistical Area and consisted of only five counties: Pottawattamie in Iowa, and Washington, Douglas, Cass, and Sarpy in Nebraska.
 The Omaha-Council Bluffs combined statistical area comprises the Omaha-Council Bluffs metropolitan statistical area and the Fremont Micropolitan statistical area; the CSA has a population of 858,720 (2005 Census Bureau estimate).
-Omaha ranks as the 42nd-largest city in the United States, and is the core city of its 60th-largest metropolitan area.
+Omaha ranks as the 41st-most populous city in the United States, and is the core city of its 60th-largest metropolitan area.
 There are no consolidated city-counties in the area; the City of Omaha studied the possibility extensively through 2003 and concluded, "The City of Omaha and Douglas County should merge into a municipal county, work to commence immediately, and that functional consolidations begin immediately in as many departments as possible, including but not limited to parks, fleet management, facilities management, local planning, purchasing and personnel."

 Geographically, Omaha is considered as being in the "Heartland" of the United States.
 Important environmental impacts on the natural habitat in the area include the spread of invasive plant species, restoring prairies and bur oak savanna habitats, and managing the whitetail deer population.

 Omaha is home to several hospitals, mostly along Dodge Street (US6).
 Being the county seat, it is also the location of the county courthouse.